APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-A prolific writer, he is the author of eight books on spirituality, justice, and theology, including the INDIES Book of the Year Award Finalist True Inclusion: Creating Communities of Radical Embrace and the best-selling devotional Strength In Faith.
-He is a columnist for Bishop John Shelby Spong’s Progressing Spirit, and has bylines in TIME Magazine, San Diego Union Tribune, The Huffington Post, NBC, and The Washington Post.
-As a trusted voice on progressive faith and politics, Robertson is regularly interviewed in national and global media outlets including National Public Radio, The Independent UK, The New York Times, and POLITICO.
-In July 2021, Robertson was listed as one of Rolling Stone Magazines annual “Hot List” of up-and-coming influencers and leaders.
+A prolific writer, he is the author of numerous books on spirituality, justice, and theology, including the INDIES Book of the Year Award finalist True Inclusion: Creating Communities of Radical Embrace.
+Robertson has bylines in publications such as TIME, San Diego Union Tribune, The Huffington Post, NBC, and The Washington Post, and is a regular columnist for Bishop John Shelby Spong’s Progressing Spirit newsletter as well as Baptist News Global.
+As a trusted voice on progressive faith and politics, he is frequently interviewed by national and global media outlets including CNN, National Public Radio, MSNBC, Hot Press Ireland, The Independent UK, and The New York Times.
+In 2021, Rolling Stone included Robertson in its annual “Hot List” of top artists, creatives, and influencers who “are giving us reason to be excited about the future.”

-Each year, Robertson speaks on a variety of topics across the globe and has been an honored speaker at renowned institutions such as The White House, Oxford University, and The Parliament of the World’s Religions.
-He has taught seminars for San Francisco Theological Seminary, Disciples Seminary Foundation, and Auburn Seminary.
-Robertson also currently serves on the faculty of The Lakelands Institute.
-He has served on advisory committees and working groups for the Democratic National Convention, the U.S. Department of State, the Department of Health and Human Services, The Humane Society, and in 2020 was named a Fellow of the prestigious Salzburg Global Seminar.
-From 2017 - 2021, Robertson served as the Senior Pastor of Mission gathering Christian Church in San Diego, CA.
+Each year, Robertson speaks on a variety of topics across the globe and has been an invited speaker at institutions such as The White House, Oxford University, and The Parliament of World Religions.
+In 2023, he was selected as a speaker at TEDx Lake Superior State University.
+He has taught seminars for San Francisco Theological Seminary and Disciples Seminary Foundation and currently serves on the faculty of The Lakelands Institute.
+He has also served on advisory committees and working groups for the Democratic National Convention, the U.S. Department of State, the Department of Health and Human Services, and The Humane Society, and in 2020 was named a Fellow of the Salzburg Global Seminar.

-Named by the Human Rights Campaign as one of the top faith-leaders leading the fight for LGBTQ+ equality, Robertson has worked with political leaders and activists around the world to end conversion therapy and promote the human rights of sexual and gender minorities.
-He works as a national organizer of people of faith on a wide array of social and political issues for respected organizations such as The Interfaith Alliance, the Bradbury Sullivan LGBT Community Center, and Faith In Public Life.
-He is also a founding member of The Union of Affirming Christians and The Global Interfaith Commission on LGBTQ+ Lives.
+Named by the Human Rights Campaign as one of the top faith leaders advancing LGBTQ+ equality, Robertson has worked with political leaders and activists around the world to end conversion therapy and promote the human rights of sexual and gender minorities.
+He works as a national organizer of people of faith on a wide array of social and political issues and is a founding member of The Union of Affirming Christians, The Global Interfaith Commission on LGBTQ+ Lives, and The Ozanne Foundation US, and serves as a Patron of One Body, One Faith UK.

-Robertson received his Bachelor of Arts in Pastoral Ministry and Theology from Moody Bible Institute, his Masters of Theological Studies from Iliff School of Theology, and his Masters in Political Science and Public Administration from Eastern Illinois University.
-He currently resides in Washington, D.C.
-Read Less ^
+Robertson received his Bachelor of Arts in Pastoral Ministry and Theology from Moody Bible Institute, his Master of Theological Studies from Iliff School of Theology, and his Master of Arts in Political Science and Public Administration from Eastern Illinois University.
+He is currently pursuing his PhD in Religion from Drew University.

 Speaker Videos